 - Instruct an agent to find you a tenant

 - Find an agent to manage the property on your behalf

 - Instruct an agent to find contractors to keep the property in good nick

-You can see that even though you’re outsourcing the jobs, you still have to spend time and effort finding the right people in the first place.
+Even though you’re outsourcing the jobs, you still have to spend time and effort finding the right people in the first place.
 Then there’s the issue of how do you know if you’ve got good people?!

 But you have to decide what is more important, and what your hourly rate is.

-But if you’ve got an average paying job or better, then chances are it makes more sense to outsource some of these processes.
+But if you’ve got an average-paying job or better, then chances are it makes more sense to outsource some of these processes.

 Is there an alternative?

 If you want to be completely hands-off, you can invest in property funds that are listed on stock markets around the world.
 These are the REITs we discussed at the very beginning.
 This is the ultimate hands-off property investing.
 These will generally return around 3-5% in dividends, as well as capital appreciation over the long-run.
 They tend to focus on a specific sub-sector of the property market, e.g. commercial storage, student lets, hotels, etc.